Wisdom, sleeping..

 Many years ago, when I used to be a young, carefree, promising student of psychology, my Father went to see his old-time friend, the distinguished professor and academician with whom I was studying.
 “Is my son any good?” he inquired, “will he be a good psychologist?”

 The scholar, who was an expert in animal psychology, answered with a fable-like example from the life of the bees.
+The kind of example used in old times to explain sex to children.

 “In the morning, he said, a host of searching bees leave early to inspect the fields in search of nectar.
 They are dedicated, selfless, disciplined and also amazingly effective in following the memories of the hive, to inspect where are some good flowers left.
 As they return, they report carefully, in form of a dance and all the workers follow the recommended path for the day.
 All but some.
 There are a few bees roaming astray into unknown dangerous places.
 Most of them perish.
 But some make exception and come back with new unexpected dancing.
 Bees, unlike humans, trust them and follow.
 Those roving bees open the richest new fields.
 They produce change.”